bodensjc/ddecay/README.md

 # LHCb Research
 Research measuring mass difference between D+ and Ds+ mesons.
 This repository includes all analysis files, including RDataFrames and the more standard MakeSelectors.
-Also included in the ```LHCb``` subdirectory are the Ganga scripts and DaVinci ntuple options used to collect the raw data.
+Also included is the `LHCb` subdirectory, containing the Ganga scripts and DaVinci ntuple options used to collect the raw data.

 Some relevant links:
  * [Precision measurement of D meson mass differences](https://arxiv.org/pdf/1304.6865.pdf "d meson mass differences")